tordans/WPFBOGP/readme.txt

 New in 2.0+, the plugin will use the title and meta description from ANY SEO plugin or theme, including Genesis and Thesis.
 Worst case it'll fall back to pulling some of your content as a last-ditch backup.
 But if you're concerned with what your Open Graph tags look like, then you should probably be running some kind of SEO plugin anyways.
 AMIRITE?

 = Testing Your Site =
 Once you've enabled the plugin head over to Facebook's testing tool and paste in one of your post/page url's or your home page to see what info Facebook is pulling in.
-This tool is located here: <a href="http://developers.facebook.com/tools/debug">http://developers.facebook.com/tools/debug</a>
+This tool is located here: <a href="https://developers.facebook.com/tools/debug">https://developers.facebook.com/tools/debug</a>.
+This tool also clears FB cache, so if you tested before the plugin and after is showing the same stuff - load the debugger to refresh it.

+= Having Problems?
+95% of the time this works every time =
+1. View-Source on the page/site you're having problems with.
+Is THIS plugin activated?
+Do you see the "WordPress Facebook Open Graph protocol plugin" comment line?
+Search for "og:" in source and make sure you find them in the header.
+1. Are there another plugin outputting og: tags?
+Most plugins add them w/o doing a good job and Facebook debugger will throw an error if it see's two open graph tag sets.
+Most good plugins have the option to disable that output - do that, or find a better plugin.
+1. Use the Facebook Debugger located here: <a href="https://developers.facebook.com/tools/debug">https://developers.facebook.com/tools/debug</a>.
+This will tell you (sometimes more) what you need to know.
+1. Make sure your robots.txt or another security plugin isn't blockig the Facebook scraper bot - I've seen this happen a lot.
+1. Still having problems?
+Use the Support Forum and try to be descriptive, supply the site url and the specific issue - <a href="http://wordpress.org/support/plugin/wp-facebook-open-graph-protocol">http://wordpress.org/support/plugin/wp-facebook-open-graph-protocol</a>

 = Plugin Roadmap =
-If you have feature requests or bugs?
-Use the support links on <a href="http://rynoweb.com/wordpress-plugins/" title="rynoweb wordpress plugins">rYnoweb.com/WordPress-Plugins</a> and get in touch.
+Have feature requests?
+Use <a href="https://github.com/chuckreynolds/WPFBOGP/issues">Github Issues</a> and add an issue with a good explanation of WHAT you'd like to see implemented and WHY you think it's a good contribution to the plugin.
+You can also do a Pull Request and code it in yourself and we'll review that and see if it's something that fits and get to testing it.

 = Development =
 * Contribute Code at [https://github.com/chuckreynolds/WPFBOGP](https://github.com/chuckreynolds/WPFBOGP)